-The Uninterrupted Scholars Act took effect on January 14, 2013; this federal law amended the Family Educational Rights and Privacy Act (FERPA) to provide that personnel of state or federal agencies with responsibility for the care and protection of children (i.e. Tennessee Department of Children's Services) have the right to access a student's educational records without parental consent.
+The Uninterrupted Scholars Act, a federal law which amends the Family Educational Rights and Privacy Act (FERPA) provides that personnel of state or federal agencies with responsibility for the care and protection of children (i.e. Tennessee Department of Children's Services) have the right to access a student's educational records without parental consent.
 The amendment also provides that school districts are not required to give parents notice when a court orders release of the educational records in court proceedings involving allegations of abuse and neglect.
 This means for students who are in state custody (including foster care) Tennessee Department of Children's Services caseworkers may now access a student's educational records without parental consent, whether or not the parental rights of the biological parents have been terminated, and school districts are not required to notify parents of the child before releasing the information pursuit to a court order.